MATHEMA-GmbH/2021-09-magdeburger-devdays-fp-intro-csharp-fsharp/README.md

 ## GH-Pages

-Slides can be viewed online at visit https://mathema-gmbh.github.io/2021-09-magdeburger-devdays-fp-intro-csharp-fsharp/
+Slides can be viewed online at https://mathema-gmbh.github.io/2021-09-magdeburger-devdays-fp-intro-csharp-fsharp/

 ### Creating / updating gh-pages